Overview

 This course emphasizes the "classical" aspects of partial differential equations (PDEs) — analytic methods for linear second-order PDEs and first-order nonlinear PDEs — without relying on more modern tools of functional analysis.
 The usual topics include fundamental solutions for the Laplace/Poisson, heat and wave equations in Rn, mean-value properties, maximum principles, energy methods, Duhamel's principle, and an introduction to nonlinear first-order equations, including shocks and weak solutions.
 Additional topics may include Hamilton-Jacobi equations, Euler-Lagrange equations, similarity solutions, transform methods, asymptotics, power series methods, homogenization, distribution theory, and the Fourier transform.

-MATH 6160 - Partial Differential Equations
+MATH 6160 - [Partial Differential Equations]

-Spring 2024.
+Spring.
+Not offered: 2024-2025.
+Next offered: 2025-2026.
 3 credits.
 Student option grading.

 Prerequisite: MATH 6110, MATH 6210, or the equivalent.
 Offered alternate years.